Skip to main content

 Key Facts

-1. Delhi High Court (April 2026) authorised extraction and cryopreservation of sperm from an Indian Army soldier in a persistent vegetative state for IVF.
+1. April 2026: Delhi High Court allowed extraction and cryopreservation of sperm from an Indian Army soldier in a persistent vegetative state for IVF.

-4. Biopharma SHAKTI will establish three new National Institutes for Pharmaceuticals Education and Research (NIPER) and create 1,000 accredited clinical‑trial sites.
+5. Biopharma SHAKTI will set up three new NIPER institutes and a network of 1,000 accredited clinical‑trial sites.

 Background & Context